 Orson Welles, one of many actors who put his face to a Japanese whisky commercial.
 With big names including Sean Connery (!), Peter Falk, Mickey Roarke and the fictional actor, Bob Harris (Bill Murray) in Lost in Translation (2000) also selling this famous alcoholic beverage.

 Orson Welles gives us a wee introduction to himself to this whisky created in Japan (but with a Scottish twist).
 Since then, he has paved the way for others to follow him to make big bucks in the Japanese advertising world including Rod Stewart, Leonardo DiCaprio and Keanu Reeves.

 Orson Welles’ Last Ever Performance, lewisduckworth

 Shakespeare and photocopiers.
-Only a presence of an actor like Orson Welles, could make this not sound like a tenuous link.
+Only the presence of an actor like Orson Welles could make this not sound like a tenuous link.
 Literally quoting some Shakespeare, as you do.
 Another advertisement where his Orson-splaining on just how to use this machine would help millions of harassed employees.
 Not his oddest product plugging surprisingly with that honour going to a cement company.

 Surely to god there’s someone in your little agency who knows what my voice sounds like?